GIMP Developer Site now have improved navigation!

 (integer? (integer->byte 1)) => #f

-eof-object is not of type byte.
+eof-object is not of type byte

 (byte? (read-byte)) => #f

-This reads from the standard input port and when you have not typed anything it returns the eof-object, which is not of type byte.
 The EOF character in ASCII (26) is also not the same thing as the eof-object.
 The EOF character in ASCII can be read as a byte.

 Convert from byte type to character type